canonical/maas/docs/maascli.rst

            e.g. "i386/generic"

       power_type=<value>
            Apply the given dotted decimal value as the broadcast IP address for this subnet.

       power_parameters_{param1}... =<value>
-           Set the given power
-           parameters.
-Note that the valid options for these depend on the power type chosen
+           Set the given power parameters.
+Note that the valid options for these depend on the power type chosen.

       power_parameters_skip_check 'true' | 'false'
            Whether to sanity check the supplied parameters against this node's declared power type.
 The default is 'false'.